(1) Section Title: Show or hide the carousel section title from here.

 - Zoom Out

-- Gray and normal on hover: The image becomes gray but when you hover the image color becomes normal.
+- Grayscale and normal on hover: The image becomes gray but when you hover the image color becomes normal.

-- Gray on hover: When you hover an image the image will turn gray.
+- Grayscale on hover: When you hover an image the image will turn gray.

-- Always gray: The images will be gray all the time.
+- Always grayscale: The images will be gray all the time.

 Add Text in the Title section to set an Image Title Attribute.